manimino/litebox/README.md

 Only the relevant attributes of the object are copied into the table.
 The rest of the object remains in memory.

 An ideal use case is when you have "heavy" objects containing images / audio / large texts, plus some small metadata fields that you want to find by.
-Just make a LiteBox or PandasBox on the metadata, and use it to find the object without needing to serialize / deserialize the heavy stuff.
+Just make a LiteBox on the metadata, and use it to find the object without needing to serialize / deserialize the heavy stuff.

-The `tabulated` containers are especially good when finding by `<` and `>`.
-If you only need `==`, consider [filtered](https://pypi.org/project/filtered/) -- it is based on dict lookups which are faster in that case.
+LiteBox is especially good when finding by `<` and `>`.
+If you only need `==`, consider [HashBox](https://pypi.org/project/hashbox/) -- it is based on dict lookups which are faster in that case.

 ____

 ## API

-The API is largely the same across LiteBox and PandasBox.
-The only difference is initialization.

-### LiteBox Init
+### Init

 ```
 LiteBox(